dealencardavid/moviemarathon/README.md

 ## Overview

-MovieMarathon is a web application that empowers users to curate and organize personalized film marathons.
-The platform allows users to select a theme, choose a collection of movies related to the theme, and rate their overall experience after watching the curated marathon.
+This is [MovieMarathon](https://moviemarathon-alencar.netlify.app/)!
+A web application that empowers users to curate and organize personalized film marathons.

+## Movivation

+As a movie enthusiast, I desired a tool that would enable me to select a theme based on a genre, date, or just a vibe, choose a set of movies that fit that theme, and then rate the movies — not based on how good or bad I think they are, but on how much fun I had watching them and how well they fit into the marathon.
+So, I built [MovieMarathon](https://moviemarathon-alencar.netlify.app/).

 ## Technologies Used

 - **Frontend:** React
-- **Additional Tools:** TailwindCSS, FramerMotion, ReactRouter
+- **Additional Tools:** TailwindCSS, FramerMotion, ReactRouter, ReactQuery(TanstackQuery), Supabase, Netlify.